-- Behaved in a way that has harmed a child, or may have harmed a child, or - · Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children
+- Behaved in a way that has harmed a child, or may have harmed a child, or - · Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 It applies regardless of whether the alleged abuse took place in a school.
+Where an allegation might meet the harm threshold, above, we will follow the guidance in Part four of Keeping Children Safe in Education.
 Allegations against a teacher who is no longer teaching and historical allegations of abuse will be referred to the police.